sritank/Pybullet_ros/README.md

 # Pybullet_ros
-Pybullet with Ros and Moveit.
+Simulation of UR5 manipulator using Pybullet integrated with Ros and Moveit.
-UR5 manipulator has been used in this implementation.
-**Please navigate to the master branch.**